Goodyear (嘉年): The Rise and Fall of a Real Estate Giant

 Coming off the success of the projects mentioned above in the 1960s, the Goodyear Group listed Goodyear Estates in May 1972 during the height of the stock market bubble on the Far East Stock Exchange.The IPO – which involved new issuance of 1.9 million shares at $5 per share – was 97 times oversubscribed (60800 subscriptions – $1 billion), a record at the time and the stock quickly doubled to $10 per share, setting off a wave of property IPOs in the second half of the year which included the property giants of today such as Cheung Kong, SHKP, Hang Lung, Great Eagle, Sino and New World.

 For fiscal year ending June 1972, Goodyear Estates recorded profits of HK$10.9 million.
 In the year of the IPO, Goodyear developed Chu Kee Building (珠璣大廈) at 433-437 King’s Road in North Point, Ka Wing Building (嘉榮大廈) at 534-538 Nathan Road in Yau Ma Tei and Ka Ming Building (嘉明大廈) at 56 Belcher’s Street in Kennedy Town.It was also involved in the development of a 20 story, 400 rooms hotel located at the intersection of Nathan Road and Jordan Road in Hong Kong which the site alone was worth over $37 million.
 Other projects include a 53% interest in an office building project in the intersection of Wyndham and On Lan Street in Central, projects in Wanchai and 67-69 Chatham Road in Kowloon.
 (Kung Sheung Evening News, 1972-11-26) Aside from Pang Kwok-chan and his longtime lieutenant Alex Wai Tse-hang (韋子恆, who was also a director of Union V-Tex Properties, covered earlier in another article), the board of Goodyear at the time also included Ronald Li and Woo Pak-hay, co-founders of the Far East Exchange and Chang Ming-thien, the Malaysian Chinese founder of OTB.
 Aside from OTB (which Pang was a director of), Chang also controlled Faber Merlin, the largest hotel chain in Asia (e.g. Hotel Merlin on Nathan Road which existed from 1962 to 1982) at the time and United Malayan Banking Corporation, the third largest bank in Malaysia.
-It is unclear as to how deeply involved Chang was with Goodyear, but the Goodyear group shifted its focus from HK to Malaysia in the mid-1970s with its biggest project yet.
+Chang and OTB were close with Goodyear as OTB appointed Goodyear as project manager for the development of its head office building in Wanchai in 1974 and the Goodyear group also shifted its focus from HK to Malaysia in the mid-1970s with its biggest project yet.

 In August 1972, Goodyear Investors formed Intercontinental Housing Development (明輝發展, IHD), which through United Estates Projects Sdn Bhd (UEP, now Sime Darby Property) began the development of a new township in Selangor in Malaysia near Kuala Lumpur known as Subang Jaya (“Subang City”).
 The project, which was designed by town planner/politician Goh Hock-guan (吴富源) and comprised of 18 sections and 15000 units of terrace houses and shops, was estimated to cost HK$348 million with projected revenues of HK$850 million at the time of launch.
 Construction commenced in 1976 and was not completed until 1988, 4 years after the collapse of Goodyear.
 Ten blocks of the project are still known as “Goodyear Court” today.
 In 1980, IHD which had by then become a separate listed entity formed a joint venture with the Urban Development Authority of Malaysia called Syarikat Pertama to develop a 6-hectare parcel of land in central Kuala Lumpur into an office and shopping complex.